rizzapardales/Redesign_PLM_CRS/README.md

 # Redesign PLM CRS

-This website has no backend and simply a front end.
-Simply clicking the login button allows the user to access the website without having to enter their username or password.
-Additionally, this website already includes a permanent record of student as an illustration of the website's layout.
+This website has no backend and is simply a front end.
+By clicking the login button, the user can access the website without having to enter their username or password.
+Additionally, this website already includes a permanent record of students as an illustration of the website's layout.

 **Here is the preview of the website**
 ![Login Page](img/login.png)